 Her duet “Oh Cowboy” with country queen Miranda Lambert is fantastic, and easily one of the top tracks on the album.
 After “I’m Not With the Band,” the album closes with the sassy “Drunk or Stoned” and the heart-wrenching ballad “Way to Go,” where she showcases tremendous control over her voice.

-, which has a wide variety of songs.
+Overall, Gwen Sebastian has released a superb studio effort with Once Upon a Time in the West: Act I, which has a wide variety of songs.
 It is worth more than just a passing glance, and it is recommended for all fans of country music.
 Sebastian never disappoints.
 This CD garners an A rating.

-Her new album Once Upon a Time in the West: Act I
+Her new album Once Upon a Time in the West: Act I is available on Amazon.

 On Thursday, Nov.
 16, I spent a little time on the telephone with Gwen Sebastian.
 It was short interview, but I got a lot of information that I will be sharing with you.
 I’m not going to post that interview with you today, however.
 Because telling you about her new album, “Once Upon A Time In The West:Act 1”, which is being released tomorrow (Nov.
 17), really needs to be done first.
 Gwen did talk about the album in the interview, so you will get to read what she had to say about it later.
 But for now, I need to tell you about this great music.